DATA-BACKED GUIDE · UPDATED JULY 2026

 Is TPLO or TTA better for my dog?

 Neither wins outright; they suit different knees.
-TPLO is the more widely used today and is often favoured for large, active dogs, while TTA can be a good fit for certain joint shapes.
-Your surgeon will recommend one based on your dog's anatomy, size and the x-rays, so ask them to explain the choice.
+TPLO is the more widely used technique today and is often favoured for large, active dogs, while TTA can be a good fit for certain joint shapes.
+Your surgeon will recommend one based on your dog's anatomy, size and the x-rays, so ask them to explain the reasoning rather than just the price.

 Why does cruciate surgery cost so much?

 It is major orthopaedic surgery.
-You are paying for advanced imaging, a lengthy anaesthetic, specialist implants, the surgeon's training and a careful recovery programme.
-The CMA found this kind of surgery can reach £5,000, particularly at referral hospitals with specialist teams.
+You are paying for advanced imaging, a lengthy anaesthetic, specialist implants, the surgeon's training and a careful recovery programme, and cruciate work can reach £5,000, particularly at referral hospitals with specialist teams.
+Vet prices generally have also risen sharply, up 63% between 2016 and 2023 according to the CMA, so older figures you might have seen quoted are now out of date.

 Can I just have the cheaper option?

-You can discuss cheaper techniques such as a lateral suture, which can work well for small dogs.
-For a large, athletic dog, though, a cut-price approach that fails means a second surgery, so the cheapest option is really the one that lasts.
+You can discuss cheaper techniques such as a lateral suture, which can work well for small, less active dogs.
+For a large, athletic dog, though, a cut-price approach that fails means a second surgery on top of the first bill, so the cheapest option on paper is not always the cheapest in the end.
 Weigh the upfront saving against the risk of redoing it.